 Fact, Question, Response

 Deeper Meaning Chart

 In 1992, a civil war in Afghanistan turned the country upside down.
 It also littered the country with landmines.
 In this audio story, we hear from a man who lost his father in the war, and also saw many childhood friends killed by these landmines.
 Landmines were a part of his everyday life.
 He eventually fled Afghanistan with his mother, and soon immigrated to the Netherlands.
 The wind in the Netherlands was the inspiration for the device he made that allows for the safe detonation of old landmines that are hidden all over Afghanistan.

 The war in Syria has been broadcast around the world on TV and in social media.
-This audio story is told from the first person perspective of a mother who is watching the war on Youtube and struggling to figure out what she should do to support those who are fighting for a “new Syria”.
-The story follows a her and daughter who are Syrian American as they travel to Turkey to help with the Syrian war refugees.
+This audio story is told from the first person perspective of a mother who is watching the war on YouTube and struggling to figure out what she should do to support those who are fighting for a “new Syria.”
+The story follows this Syrian American woman and her daughter as they travel to Turkey to help the Syrian war refugees.

 An American journalist in search of his family roots provides an intimate look behind the scenes in Iran.
 He meets Iranians on the train between two cities: Yazd and Isfahan.
 He finds how ancient traditions and today’s religious government are fostering tension among Iranians, expressed carefully in quiet conversations.
 This audio story takes you with him on his journey through Iran.

 India and Pakistan have been in conflict since the British drew a line across India in 1947 that created two opposing nations.
 Pakistan’s military focuses on preparing for a conflict with India, and its government teaches its citizens to fear India.
-India and Pakistan have gone to war twice over the disputed region Kashmir that lies between them like a no-man’s-land.
-This public radio story describes the dangerous legacy of the 1947 partition.
+India and Pakistan have gone to war twice over the disputed region Kashmir that lies between them like a no-mans-land.
+Listen to learn about the legacy of the 1947 partition.